 The probes are shipped at ambient temperature.

-When stored at -15 to $-25^{\circ}$ C, the probes are stable through the expiration date printed on the label.
+When stored at -15 to -25°C, the probes are stable through the expiration date printed on the label.

-Universal ProbeLibrary Probes, #1 to Store at -15 to -25°C. Universal ProbeLibrary Probes, #165 ▲ Keep protected from light. ▲ Avoid repeated freezing and thaving After the first thaw, aliquot each prol For short-term storage for up to 1 month, th +2 to +8°C. e, then store.
+Label Storage Universal Probability Probas, #1 to Store at -15 to -25°C. Universal ProbeLibrary Probes, #165 ★ Keep protected from light. ★ Avoid repeated freezing and thawing (more than 5 times).
+After the first thaw, aliquot each probe, then store.
+For short-term storage for up to 1 month, the probes may be stored at $+2$ to $+8^{\circ}$ C.